OhnoMain/Achieve-hacks/README.md

 <br />
 ![image](https://github.com/user-attachments/assets/8bd94e8e-bd67-47ff-ac4a-b83fabb1c3fd)<br />
 <br />
+Currently there is only 1 Error which is when the page moves onto the next question the gui dissappers (due to the realoading of the page) I am currently working on that fix, I am thinking of making it into an extension
+Any tips would be appreciated
 <br />
 <ins>**Please dont be a skid 🚫🚫 **<br />
 **You are allowed to use this but dont claim it as your own** <br />